Skip to main content

 // Add a simple config option

-Greeting string `json:"greeting" yaml:"greeting" description:"Optional custom greeting message"`
+Greeting string `json:"greeting" description:"Optional custom greeting message"`

 }